-Tempe is a member of the Strategic Alliance for Volume Expenditure - SAVE - Cooperative.
+Tempe is a member of the Strategic Alliance for Volume Expenditure (SAVE) Cooperative.
 The majority of contracts issued by the City of Tempe contain cooperative procurement language:

 Cooperative Use of Contract: Any Contract resulting from this solicitation shall be for the use of the City of Tempe.
 In addition, public and nonprofit agencies that have entered into a Cooperative Purchasing Agreement with the City of Tempe's Procurement Division are eligible to participate in any subsequent Contract.
 Additionally, the Contract is eligible for use by the Strategic Alliance for Volume Expenditures (SAVE) cooperative - participating agencies.
 The parties agree that these lists are subject to change.
 Any such usage by other municipalities and government agencies must be in accord with the ordinance, charter and/or rules and regulations of the respective political entity.

 Any orders placed to, or services required from, the successful Contractor(s) will be requested by each participating agency.
-Payment for purchase made under this agrement will be the sole responsibility of each participating agency.
+Payment for purchase made under this agreement will be the sole responsibility of each participating agency.
 The City shall not be responsible for any disputes arising out of transactions made by others.
 Contractor shall be be responsible for correctly administering these Contract in accordance with all terms, condition, requirements and approved pricing to any eligible procurement unit.

-Statewide Vendor Registration Portal
+Arizona Statewide Vendor Registration Portal